 Patrick O’Beirne is the Managing Director at Systems Modelling Limited (sysmod.com).
-His current focus is Excel/VBA development for data analysis and spreadsheet auditing services as well as trainings such as “Spreadsheet Safe”(tm).
+His current focus is Excel/VBA development for data analysis and spreadsheet auditing services as well as training courses like – “Spreadsheet Safe”(tm).
 He is chair of the European Spreadsheet Risks Interest Group (EuSpRIG) and a Fellow of the Irish Computer Society.

 He has advised two certification bodies on the content of a syllabus for a new certification in good spreadsheet practices.